General Chemistry · Unit 12

-Start here if gas-law problems all blur together.
-Building from thermochemistry, this unit helps you sort them by one key question first: what stays constant, what changes, and do you need a simple gas law or PV = nRT — setting up solutions.
+Gas laws come down to one key question first: what stays constant, what changes, and do you need a simple gas law or PV = nRT?
+This unit builds from thermochemistry before you move into solutions.

 What you'll learn